AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="other_environment"></a>
 ## 8.3 Other Launch Environments

-Other launch environments are not currently implemented in this specification. cmi5 implementations for LMS's and AU's in these other environments will use the same REST communication interface as specified in xAPI specification.
-The xAPI specification does not specify launch mechanisms.
+Other launch environments are not currently implemented in this standard. cmi5 implementations for LMS's and AU's in these other environments will use the same REST communication interface as specified in xAPI. xAPI does not specify launch mechanisms.

 <a name="xapi_data_model"></a>
 # 9.0 xAPI Statement Data Model

 <a name="statement_id" ></a>
 ## 9.1 Statement ID
-The AU MUST assign a statement `id` property in UUID format (as defined in the xAPI specification) for all statements it issues.

 <a name="actor" ></a>
 ## 9.2 Actor
-The `actor` property MUST be defined by the LMS.
-The`actor` property for all cmi5 defined statements MUST be of objectType `agent`.
-The Actor property MUST contain an `account` property as defined in the xAPI specification.

 <a name="verbs" ></a>
 ## 9.3 Verbs